Hungary, China sign loan deal for Budapest-Belgrade Chinese rail project

 A key piece of data in the loan agreement is what interest rate Hungary will pay.
-Earlier this month, Hungary drafted legislation to classify all data included in contracts for the $2.1 billion, tax-payer funded rail project for 10 years.
+Earlier this month, Hungary submitted legislation to classify all data included in contracts for the $2.1 billion, tax-payer funded rail project for 10 years.
+The bill argued that its aim was to help secure a loan from the Chinese Export-Import Bank.

 ALSO READ